 Payment Deadline for Winter 2014: Payent in person or through Cardinal Direct must be received by 6 p.m., Wednesday, December 4, 2013.

-Students who have outstanding balances after the July 31, 2013, or December 4.
-2013 payment deadline will be dropped from their classes.
+For the Winter 2014 semester, students who have outstanding balances after the December 4.
+2013 payment deadline, will be dropped from their classes.

 Scholarships and financial aid may not fully cover tuition, fees, and other costs (e.g., housing).
-Students receiving financial aid through the Office of Scholarships and Student Financial Aid must pay any balance due by the 6 p.m. deadline, July 31 (Fall) or December 4 (Winter), to avoid having courses dropped.
+Students receiving financial aid through the Office of Scholarships and Student Financial Aid must pay any balance due by the 6 p.m. deadline, December 4 2013 (for the Winter 2014 semester), to avoid having courses dropped.